I am pleased to announce my upcoming retrospective!

 Sherrill’s artistic evolution led him to master techniques of metalworking and glass working, and to invent new tools where needed.
 In 1995, out of need for tools that did not exist, he designed Mudtools®, now a successful line of tools for potters and sculptors.
 He is a frequent instructor at Penland and has taught at craft schools and workshops across the country.
 In 2003, The Mint Museum honored him as Artist of the Year.
 Sherrill served a two-month residency at the John Kohler Art Center in Sheboygan, WI in 2006.
 His work is in several major museum collections, including the Smithsonian American Art Museum and the Los Angeles County Museum of Art.
 As part of the World Ceramic Exposition/KOCEF, Sherrill was one of ten artists invited to build outdoor sculptures placed permanently at The Museum at Icheon World Ceramic Center, Icheon-si, Gyeonggi-do, South Korea, in 2004.
 He received a United States Artists Windgate Fellowship in 2010.

-June 28, 2018 by Kelly Muse
+Kelly Muse

-Tags: Art
+Tagged: Art